-The district court has jurisdiction over criminal cases involving the violation of the Antimonopoly Law, in accordance with the Criminal Procedure Law.
+A district court has jurisdiction over criminal cases involving the violation of the Antimonopoly Law, as the court of first instance, in accordance with the Criminal Procedure Law.
 The Antimonopoly Law provides that if an action is brought in a local district court, certain major district courts also have jurisdiction and a case may be transferred to such major district court.

+3. Civil action

-- Civil action - (1) Actions for compensation of damages
+(1) Actions for compensation of damages

-The district court has jurisdiction in accordance with the Civil Procedure Law.
+A district court has jurisdiction over civil actions for compensation of damage arising from violation of the Antimonopoly Law, as the court of first instance, in accordance with the Civil Procedure Law.
 Complaints based on the strict liability under Article 25 of the Antimonopoly Law shall be subject to the sole and exclusive jurisdiction of the Tokyo District Court, as the court of first instance, under the current Antimonopoly Law, while the Tokyo High Court had the sole and exclusive jurisdiction over such complaints as the court of first instance before the amendment.